subaqua/bravecollective-mumble-sso/README.md

 What is this?
 -------------
 This package offers an easy to use solution managing access to a mumble server using the EVE Online Single-Sign-On mechanism.
+This fork has minor changes required to work with php7 and python2.7

 Screenshots: demo.png